 3.4.1.
-After zipping, perform a pressure (vacuum) decay test (PDT) to ensure gas-tightness.
+After zipping/sealing of the TSL, perform a pressure (vacuum) decay test (PDT) to ensure gas-tightness.
 With this test a manometer, vacuum pump and stopwatch are needed.
 A digital manometer of a commercially available or improvised U-tube manometer can be used to monitor the pressure.

 3.4.2.
-Connect the manometer hose to the flexible plastic valve previously installed in the TSL.
+Connect the manometer hose to the plastic valve previously installed in the TSL.